Xerith89/pegasus-api/README.md

 Pegasus will automatically create a route for your endpoint if you wish for the service to be exposed.

 ##### You are now ready to make POST requests to your service!

+#### Console Commands

+The follow commands are available from the console whilst the system is running -

+`close` - Performs a graceful close on the Pegasus server after stopping all services.

+`open` - Opens the Pegasus server for connections.

+`stopall` - Stop all running services

 ### Pull Requests